 Since July 1, 2015, people registering the birth of a newborn child at a household registration office can apply to enroll the child in the NHI program and obtain an NHI card at the same time.
 For newborns born overseas, people may apply for the child's enrollment in the NHI program and the NHI card after meeting household registration requirements for six months.
 For newborns and foreigners applying for thean NHI card printed with a photo, choose an appropriate category for insurance registration as described in Chapter 2 and fill out a form to apply for an NHI card.
-Please attach a copy of your national ID and one 2x2 photograph (photograph is optional for newborns) and mail the documents to the business section of any NHIA administrative office.
+Please attach a copy of your national ID and one 2x2 photograph (or choose not to attach a photograph) and mail the documents to the business section of any NHIA administrative office.
 The issuance of the first NHI card is free of charge, and there is no handling charge.
 If you have any medical needs prior to receiving the card, you can present your application form and proof of national ID and fill out a "Treatment Exception Registration" form at a contracted health care institution to obtain care as a person covered by the system.
-For newborns with Taiwanese citizenship, if medical care service is needed within 60 days from the date of birth, the NHI card of one of the parents (equipped with notes on newborns on parents' cards) may be used to get care for the infant when the NHI card of the infant has not been received
+For newborns with Taiwanese citizenship, if medical care is needed within 60 days from the date of birth, the NHI card of one of the parents may be used to get care for the infant under the NHI system if the NHI card of the infant has not been received.